kororo/docker-template/README.rst

 **Q: Why you use specific version of Docker image?**

 A: The reason of this project is to show the basic guideline on how to use the Docker.
 It is recommended for you to go fork the repo and change to your specific needs.

+**Q: Where is Windows version?**

+A: I use Windows just pure gaming experience in the past 2 years.
+I will put this into the least things to do in the project.
+If someone keen enough to do PR for me to do powershell, that would be awesome.

 TODO
 ----